KerySeverino/KerySeverino/README.md

 <p> Hello, I'm Kery.
 My passion is to create a positive impact on people’s lives.
 Whether it's through volunteering, mentoring, or extending a helping hand, I find immense joy from supporting others.
 My ultimate aspiration/dream is to become a Software or AI engineer, leveraging technology to make a profound and meaningful difference in the world. </p>

-<h5> Currently: A Student at Lehman College pursuing a Bachelors of Science in Computer Science </h5>
+<h5>CS Honors Graduate from Lehman College with a Bachelor of Science in Computer Science</h5>

 <p> Email: KerySeverino@gmail.com </p>
 <p> My Website: https://www.kersevdiaz.com </p>